femboyfin/dbdideas/survivor_perks.md

 - Now allows survivors within **8 meters** to fully recover from the dying state
   - Shifts the perk to an altruistic anti-slug purpose rather than a selfish stealth purpose.
-- Now deactivates as soon as you are no longer the only incapacitated Survivor
+- Now deactivates as soon as you are no longer the only incapacitated survivor
   - Prevents the perk from being abused in combination with other anti-slug perks and limits the strength of the stealth aspect when the above function is used.

 ## [Lucky Break](<https://deadbydaylight.wiki.gg/wiki/Lucky_Break>) 📉 🧑‍🤝‍🧑

-- No longer decreases the timer while standing still, being healed, or healing
+- Now pauses the timer while standing still, being healed, or healing
-  - Stops the timer from decreasing while you aren't generating any scratch marks regardless.
-Doesn't allow you to use it as a stealthy pre-run gen perk deliberately.
+  - Stops the timer from decreasing while you inherently aren't generating any scratch marks.
+Notably this would still decrease while repairing generators, preventing you from using it as a stealthy pre-run gen perk deliberately.
 - Now recharges one second per charge healed *(was per second healed)*
   - Enables synergy with healing perks to speed up altruistic heals.